corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 ```

 ### Admin RPC
-For the usage of the RPC API in Network Map a config property called `adminListener` has to be defined.
+To use the RPC API in the Network Map Service, you must define a configuration property called `adminListener`.
 Example:
 ```docker
 adminListener = {